COVID-19 pandemic in Europe: United Kingdom

 In December 2019, Peter Attwood, an 84-year-old from Chatham, Kent, England, developed an unexplained respiratory illness.
 His symptoms worsened and he was admitted to Medway Hospital on 7 January 2020 and remained in hospital until his death on 30 January 2020.
 A follow-up pathology test of lung tissue taken during Peter's post-mortem examination showed he had had COVID-19 at the time of his death.
 Attwood would appear to be the first known UK casualty of SARS-CoV-2.

-On 31 January 2020, England confirmed the first two cases, both members of a family of Chinese nationals staying in a hotel in York who were taken to specialist facilities in Newcastle upon Tyne.
+On 31 January 2020, the first two cases were confirmed in England, both members of a family of Chinese nationals staying in a hotel in York who were taken to specialist facilities in Newcastle upon Tyne.
 Afterwards, several confirmed cases were detected across the UK.

 The UK government implemented preventive measures to curb the spread of infections which included contact tracing, isolation and testing, some of which were related to the Italy clusters.
 The NHS set up drive-through screening centres at several hospitals to test members of the public showing symptoms.

 On 2 March, Ministers approved the Department of Health and Social Care COVID-19 action plan, which sets out actions to date, future measures, cooperation between devolved political and health authorities, and the level of preparedness of the country's four National Health Services.
 It outlined the government's objectives to deploy phased actions to contain, delay, and mitigate any outbreak, using research to inform policy development.

 On 23 March, it was announced that the UK would be entering a nationwide lockdown.
 The public were advised to stay at home except for essential shopping and one hour of exercise a day.
 These measures came into effect on 26 March and lasted until 1 June when measures were eased allowing early years pupils and exams students to return to school in a limited capacity.
 These measures are further eased on 15 June when retail and attractions were able to open for the first time since March.